 - Clear your nose: One of the most common reasons why people breathe through their mouths is that their noses are blocked.

-- Manage stress: When you are under stress, you tend to hurry your breathing, using your mouth to breath instead.
+- Manage stress: When you are under stress, you tend to hurry your breathing, using your mouth to breathe instead.

 - Get bigger pillows: If you are wondering how to stop mouth breathing at night, try changing the height of your head as compared to the rest of the body.
 To accomplish this, all you need are bigger pillows with thicker stuffing.

 - Get off the couch: Another way to stop mouth breathing is to exercise on a daily basis.
 Start off by going for a daily walk.
-By exercising on a daily basis, you increase the need for deeper, fuller breaths.
+By exercising every day, you increase the need for deeper, fuller breaths.
 Your nose will eventually adjust to being the main air receptor.

 - Seek help from a therapist: Myofunctional therapists are your go-to professionals if you wish to stop breathing from your mouth.
 This type of therapist will use exercises to retrain the muscles of your face, so you naturally breathe through your mouth.

 - Try mouth taping: Try using mouth tape to shut your mouth, especially during the night.
 This will ensure that your mouth stays closed and you breathe only through your nose.
-Additionally, you can use a chin strap which not only stops mouth breathing but also prevents snoring.
+Additionally, you can use a chin strap that not only stops mouth breathing but also prevents snoring.
 Read more about mouth taping and the best products to use.

-- Consider surgery: If none of the above-mentioned options work for you, there might be problems with the actual architecture of your nose.
+- Consider surgery: If none of the above-mentioned options works for you, there might be problems with the actual architecture of your nose.
 In such circumstances, your doctor can discuss potential options for surgery.
 Any surgery deemed medically necessary should be covered on the NHS.